protocol/research-website/content/authors/jorge-soares/_index.md

 quote:
 ---

-Jorge is a Technical Program Manager on Protocol Labs’ ConsensusLab team, helping organise and accelerate the our research on blockchain scalability.
+Jorge is a Technical Program Manager on Protocol Labs’ ConsensusLab team, where he helps organise and accelerate our research on blockchain scalability.

-He holds BSc and MSc degrees in Communication Networks Engineering, with an emphasis on embedded systems and wireless sensor networks.
-He received a joint PhD in Robotics, Control, and Intelligent Systems from [École polytechnique fédérale de Lausanne](https://www.epfl.ch/en/) (Lausanne, Switzerland) and in Electrical and Computer Engineering from [Instituto Superior Técnico – Universidade de Lisboa](https://tecnico.ulisboa.pt/en/) (Lisbon, Portugal), on the basis of his research in distributed and underwater robotics.
+He holds BSc and MSc degrees in Communication Networks Engineering and received a joint PhD in Robotics, Control, and Intelligent Systems from [École polytechnique fédérale de Lausanne](https://www.epfl.ch/en/) (Lausanne, Switzerland) and in Electrical and Computer Engineering from [Instituto Superior Técnico – Universidade de Lisboa](https://tecnico.ulisboa.pt/en/) (Lisbon, Portugal) for his research in control theory and underwater robotics.

-While a researcher, Jorge worked on national and European research projects and published in international conferences and journals.
-He later served as a patent examiner with the [European Patent Office](https://www.epo.org/) (The Hague, The Netherlands), where he focused on human-computer interaction and the physical aspects of computing devices.
-He’s a long-serving [IEEE](https://www.ieee.org/) volunteer, having started as a student branch chair in 2007 and having since served in numerous roles at the section, region, and global levels.
+Prior to joining Protocol Labs, he worked as a patent examiner with the [European Patent Office](https://www.epo.org/) (The Hague, The Netherlands), where he focused on human-computer interaction and the physical aspects of computing devices.
+He’s a Senior Member of [IEEE](https://www.ieee.org/) and a long-time volunteer, currently serving as the Vice-chair of the European Public Policy Committee.